 - 12. What are other forms of post-conviction relief in Nevada?

 1. What is habeas corpus?

 “Habeas corpus” is a Latin phrase meaning “you shall have the body.”
 The “body” in the phrase means the body of someone who is in custody because they have been arrested or convicted of a crime.

 The foundation for the right of habeas corpus originates in the due process clause of the 14th amendment to the United States Constitution.
 Section 1 of the 14th amendment provides that no state shall

 “deprive any person of life, liberty, or property without due process of law…”

 Accordingly, if a person’s imprisonment does not conform with fundamental constitutional requirements, courts are charged with ordering the person to be released from custody immediately.1

-Nearly 200 petitions for habeas corpus were filed in Nevada‘s state and federal courts in the year 2000 (the most recent year for which statistics are available).
+Nearly 200 petitions for habeas corpus were filed in Nevada‘s state and federal courts in the year 2000.
 Of those, eight involved application of the death penalty.